billingb/bowling-scorer/README.md

 A javascript utility to score a bowling game interactively.
 Created for a challenge provided as part of the interview process for a software engineering position.

+# The challenge
+Create an application to score a bowling game, first for a single player and then for multiple players.
+[Full challenge details](CHALLENGE.md)

+# Notes and Questions
+The basic version was completed at hash 1171112

+I decided to use JavaScript to complete this challenge as I’ve been wanting a good small problem to write functional JS and I have also wanted to use ES6 (ES2015).
+This code is my first interactive JS program and the first time I have done a purely functional javascript approach.
+I'm proud of what I've produced here, but I’m sure there are improvements that can be made.

+The one thing I would raise for code review is a question, am I being too clever with the scoring by keeping it all as a string for each player?
+More generally, should the data structure contain more explicit data such as current player turn, frame, ball number, etc?
+If I had been developing this with a team I would definitely have talked over this design aspect with team members.
+On one hand I really like how it turned out, but I’m not sure if I’m sacrificing code readability.

 # Quick Start
 *for full instructions see the "Full Installation Instructions" at the bottom of this page*
 ## Prerequisites